Dragonmystic707/exalted-reincarnated/docs/Character-Creation/Character Creation.md

     -   Artifact Evocations.

+6. Detail out the Fighting Style your character uses, and if they are wearing Armor.

-7. Detail out the [Armor and Weapons](armor-and-weapons) your character uses.
-Any other mundane equipment the character has need not be written down—so long as it is a reasonable thing for your character to carry, it may be used.
+    -   You may detail out mundane equipment carried, but it is not necessary—as long as it is reasonable for your character to have, it may always be assumed to be on your character.

-8. You may now spend **16 xp** freely.
+7. You may now spend **16 xp** freely.
 You may use this to increase Abilities past **3**.

     Keep any experience that is unspent.